zill4/SquidGameSimulator/README.md

 # Nautilus Game

 ### 🦑🕹️ Description
-Thank you for reviewing my Unity Assessment, instructions to build are below including more information on the API and the client.
+Instructions to build are below including more information on the API and the client.
 The primary goal was to build a service that allows `Players to add feedback to a game a session` and for
 `Ops team members to see recent feedback left by players, allowing filtering by rating`.